Yixuan423/Compressed-Face-Videos-Quality-Assessment/README.md

 ### SOURCE VIDEOS

 The source face videos were obtained from two copyright-free website Pexel(https://www.pexels.com/videos/) and Mixkit(https://mixkit.co/), where the videos are permitted to use, modify and redistribute freely without attribution.
-The raw videos were downloaded in MP4 format, then cropped and trimmed into demanding layout.
-All the source videos are in the resolution of 512 x 512, length 5 s and frame-rate of 25 fps The *.mp4 videos were converted into uncompressed *.yuv files using the ffmpeg (Command:ffmpeg -i %i -s 512x512 -pix_fmt yuv420p *.yuv ).

 ### COMPRESSED VIDEOS